GSA/digitalgov.gov/content/posts/2015-08-11-trends-on-tuesday-the-impact-of-mobilegeddon-on-non-mobile-friendly-sites.md

 ---
+url: /2015/08/11/trends-on-tuesday-the-impact-of-mobilegeddon-on-non-mobile-friendly-sites/
 date: 2015-08-11 10:00:11 -0400
-title: 'Trends on Tuesday\: The Impact of &lsquo;Mobilegeddon&rsquo; on Non Mobile-Friendly Sites'
+title: 'Trends on Tuesday: The Impact of ‘Mobilegeddon’ on Non Mobile-Friendly Sites'
-summary: 'Adobe released its&nbsp;quarterly Adobe Digital Index report this month, which showed websites that aren&amp;#8217;t mobile optimized are seeing more than double-digit drops in traffic from Google’s organic search referrals.
-This is after the leading search engine announced it would start penalizing websites, after April 21st, that weren&rsquo;t optimized for mobile&mdash;also called &amp;#8220;Mobilegeddon.&amp;#8221;&nbsp;Microsoft’s Bing search engine&nbsp;also'
+summary: 'Adobe released its&nbsp;quarterly Adobe Digital Index report this month, which showed websites that aren&amp;#8217;t mobile optimized are seeing more than double-digit drops in traffic from Google&rsquo;s organic search referrals.
+This is after the leading search engine announced it would start penalizing websites, after April 21st, that weren&rsquo;t optimized for mobile&mdash;also called &amp;#8220;Mobilegeddon.&amp;#8221;&nbsp;Microsoft&rsquo;s Bing search engine&nbsp;also'
-authors: [wsullivan]
+authors:
+  - wsullivan
 categories:
   - Mobile
 tag: